HenningUe/iphoto-downloader/docs/BUILD.md

 # 🔨 Build System Documentation

-This document describes how to build the iCloud Photo Sync Tool for different platforms.
+This document describes how to build the iPhoto Downloader Tool for different platforms.

 ## 📋 Prerequisites